We find you the best rate available. No runaround. Just your bond.

 What We Do

-Bid Bonds and Performance Bonds for Contractors Who Need to Win Work
+Bid Bonds, Payment Bonds, and Performance Bonds for Contractors Who Need to Win Work

-Apex Bonding gets construction contractors set up with the surety bonds they need for public and government projects.
-We work with multiple carriers — not just one — so we can put your application in front of the market and come back with the best rate available.
-Whether you're bidding your first government job or looking for a better deal on your existing bond program, we handle the shopping.
+Apex Bonding gets construction contractors set up with the surety bonds they need.
+Whether you're bidding your first job or looking for a better deal on your existing bond program, we handle the heavy lifting and come back with the best rate we can find.
 You focus on the work.

 Get Bonded →